For self published authors in Canada

-In short, I’m a cat person who likes dogs, I drink tea but not coffee, choose dark chocolate over milk, am a big fan of fandom conventions, and have no regrets on the thousands of dollars I’ve spent attending live music events.
+I’m a cat person who likes dogs, I drink tea and not coffee, choose dark chocolate over milk, am a big fan of fandom conventions, and have no regrets on the thousands of dollars I’ve spent attending live music events.
 My professional life experience is varied, creating a broad knowledge base on a great number of topics to the benefit of my clients and their varied writing topics.
 AND you benefit from my journalist-research superpowers.

 Pleased to meet you!

 Q: Where do we start?

 A: After you get in contact with me, I will request details of your manuscript: genre, brief synopsis, total word count, and two 1000-word samples: one that you feel represents your strongest writing and one that you feel is your weakest within the piece.
 Not all editors and writers are a good match, so it is critical to your success that I receive an honest sample of your work.
 If I feel that I am the right editor for your manuscript, I will reply with a proposed start date, quote and contract and further directions.

 Q: How soon can we start?

 A: I’m often booked 8 to 12 weeks in advance; it’s never too early to reach out.
 Cancellations do happen, however, so reach out no matter your timeline.